Inside View: ideas for designing teams that perform under pressure

 Autism-at-work programs like those from SAP and Microsoft proved the value of neurodivergent talent—but today’s leaders need scalable, diagnosis-free solutions.
 This blog introduces the FIT Framework (Fair, Intentional, Team-Minded) for building neuroinclusive workplaces that boost innovation, retention, and performance—without requiring formal programs or disclosure.

-Why Neuro-Inspired Teams™ are redefining modern leadership
+Why Neuro-Inspired Teams™ are redefining the leadership playbook

 Award-winning leadership consultant Dr. Lisa Colledge shares how Neuro-Inspired Teams™, universal inclusion, and her FIT Framework are reshaping leadership for the future.
 Discover how cognitive diversity drives innovation, engagement, and high-performing teams, and why culture, not compliance, is the real key to sustainable business success.